-Among the artists that have expressed admiration and esteem for his work is Banksy, who stated: “every time I think I’ve painted something slightly original, I find out that Blek le Rat has done it as well, only twenty years earlier“.
+Among the artists who have expressed their admiration for Blek le Rat’s work is Banksy, who said: “Every time I think I have painted something slightly original, I find out that Blek le Rat did it too, only twenty years earlier“.
 Moreover, Banksy is not only inspired by Blek le Rat in his technique, but also in his subjects… the Bristol street artist has also used rats in some of his works!

 Blek le Rat’s most important exhibitions